If you are here for a recipe today, I apologize. Today I am going to get a little personal and dig a little deep.

 Looking back now, I can see how I have been this way since I was a child.
 If I was sad, I ate.
 If I was anxious, I ate.
 If I was happy, I ate.
 If I was bored, I ate.
 You get the idea, right?
 Food became a Band-Aid for me.

 About 6 months ago, something in me shifted.
 I was done.
 I was so miserable in my body that I knew that something had to change.
 I was missing out on my life.
 I was closing myself off because I was embarrassed about how I looked.
 I couldn’t look at pictures of me with my family and see the beautiful family that I have, all I saw was the fat girl pretending to be happy.

-So what clicked for me this time?
 I learned to love myself again.

 I started to have fun.
 I had been depriving myself of any fun.
 It was always go-go-go, I was not taking the time to enjoy my life.

 I started to get dressed every day and put makeup on, even if I was in the kitchen and working by myself all day.
 It just made me feel better about myself.
 I bought new clothes.
 I had been wearing clothes that I didn’t feel good in, what was the point?

 I started moving my body every day.
 Before, going to work out felt like I was being punished.
 The voice in my head would say, “Bree, you ate like crap yesterday, so you need to run-as-hard-you-can-for-as-long-as-you-can.”
 No more.
 Now I take a walk, ride my bike, go to Pilates because I want to – not because I feel like I need to repent.
 I was so mean to myself.
 Honestly, if I ever heard one of my children talk to someone the way that I talked to myself, I would have been mortified.
 But I talked to myself like that every. single. day.
 No wonder I treated my body like crap.